 A CASTLE OF COUNTLESS STORIES

 Strmol Castle is located at the foot of Dvorjanski hrib (“Mansion Hill”) near Češnjevek, Grad and Cerklje na Gorenjskem.
-Named after its builders, the Strmol family, it is notable as one of the few castles in Slovenia to retain a Slovenian name throughout its history.
-It currently serves as a guesthouse and conference site for the government of the Republic of Slovenia.
+Named after its builders, the knights of Strmol, it is notable as one of the few castles in Slovenia to retain a Slovenian name throughout its history.
+It currently serves as one of the protocol buildings of the Republic of Slovenia.

 After the war, the castle was run as a protocol facility by the communist party.
 Hribar’s nephew, who researched the events, claims that the true motivation behind the liquidation was the removal of pre-war landowners.
 In 2000, surviving relatives secured an annulment of the Partisan ruling, while the castle was returned to the heirs by the process of denationalisation in 2004.
-The heirs sold the castle back to the state, which renovated it to be used as a protocol facility in 2010–2012.
-The castle can also be rented out for individual events, while the center part of the building is home to a boutique hotel.
+The heirs sold the castle back to the state, which renovated it in 2010-2012, to be used as a protocol facility.
+The castle can be rented out for small individual events, and it is also home to a boutique hotel.

 Another interesting bit of Strmol history is the crocodile, Ms Hribar’s pet, which bit the master while they bathed together.
 Today, he kindly welcomes visitors at the entrance.